MITLibraries/guides/misc/adr.md

 Architecture Decision Records (ADRs) should be used to capture architecture decisions made when implementing a software artifact or making a major technology decision.

 ADRs have been used by MIT DLS engineers since 2017 to capture architecture decisions in a lightweight manner.
-This brief document is an initial attempt to standardize how we are using ADRs.
+We have been using [adr-tools] (https://github.com/npryce/adr-tools) to create standardized ADRs across our repos.

 ## Format